PythonRemoteEE23Group-2/orbital-bookstore/README.md

 ## Credits

-This project was developed as part of a team effort:
+This project was developed as part of a team effort.